Liz Truss set to become new UK Conservative prime minister

-LONDON (AP) — Britain’s Conservative Party announced Monday that Liz Truss, currently the country’s foreign secretary, has been elected as the party's new leader and thus the U.K.’s new prime minister.
+LONDON (AP) — Liz Truss has been elected as the Conservative Party's new leader, the party announced Monday, and she thus will become Britain's new prime minister as the country faces an acute cost-of-living crisis.

-Truss, 47, beat former Treasury chief Rishi Sunak after a leadership contest in which only about 170,000 dues-paying members of the Conservative Party were allowed to vote.
+The 47-year-old Truss, who is currently foreign secretary, beat former Treasury chief Rishi Sunak after a leadership contest in which only about 170,000 dues-paying members of the Conservative Party were allowed to vote.
 Truss received 81,326 votes, compared with Sunak’s 60,399.

 She faces immediate pressure to deliver on her promises to tackle a cost-of-living crisis walloping the U.K. and an economy heading into a potentially lengthy recession.